-As part of the recognition, Emerging Leader award recipients will be invited to (but not be required to) develop a case study, potentially in collaboration with a graduate student, about their government’s performance management practices to support CAP’s case study work.
-In addition, they may be invited to develop CAP-sponsored panels at the annual ASPA meeting to highlight best and alternative practices from the field and help build the empirical base for additional analyses.
+As part of the recognition, Emerging Leader award recipients will be invited to (but not be required to) develop a case study or panel presentation about their organization’s performance management practices to present at the annual ASPA Conference.
+These CAP-sponsored panels at the annual ASPA meeting would focus on highlighting best and alternative practices from the field and help build the empirical base for additional analyses.
 Each recipient will also receive a formal Award of Excellence plaque of recognition.

 Emerging Leaders can be self-nominated or be nominated by others and will be chosen by a subcommittee of current CAP Board members.
 There will be no more than five awardees per year, they should represent a variety of governments (local, state, and federal), and help promote racial and geographic diversity in the field.
 Nominees should have approximately 5-10 years of experience within a government organization and shown leadership, innovation, and/or accomplishment.

 The following individuals are recipients of the CAP 2021 Emerging Leaders Award of Excellence:

 Jaime Lees (She/Her)